Jacob (Book of Mormon prophet): Teachings

 Three sermons of Jacob are recorded in the Book of Mormon which include preaching of central as well as specific doctrinal truths.
 In them, Jacob preaches many core LDS doctrines, including humanity's fallen nature and subsequent need of an infinite atonement, the salvation of repentant individuals through the Atonement of Christ, and so forth.
-He also sternly and definitely preaches against specific practices such as pride, racism, and polygyny (excepting only when we commanded by the Lord so as to "raise up a people unto me").
+He also sternly and definitely preaches against specific practices such as pride, racism, and polygyny (excepting only when commanded by the Lord so as to "raise up a people unto me").
 Jacob also speaks favorably of the blessings associated with humble righteousness, such as the bright future of the Lamanite people due to their marital and familial love for each other.

 The first sermon draws on Isaiah's teachings to invite individuals and nations to return from rejecting Christ and receive His mercies.
 He clarifies sin as knowing God's commandments and doing otherwise, and offers the generous doctrine that "where there is no law given there is no punishment [,] no condemnation[,] and the mercies of the Holy One of Israel have claim upon them, because of the atonement; for they are delivered by the power of him."

 In his second sermon, Jacob decries pride, greed and lust.
 He upends racist Nephite self-righteousness, saying of the Lamanites, who were ignorant of the finer points of the law, "their husbands love their wives, and their wives love their husbands; and their husbands and their wives love their children" and prophesies that the Lord would be merciful to the Lamanites because of their righteousness in this regard.
 He explained the Lord's standard of sexual purity as "that they should have save it were one wife, and concubines they should have none, and there should not be whoredoms committed among them" unless directed by God via revelation for the purpose of "rais[ing] up seed unto me".